Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script to change the workers' directory to users directory A script for listing items in long format
 A script for listing hidden files
+A script for listing directories in a long format both hidden files